Damon Galgut’s powerful tale of an unlikely friendship in an uneasy time, set in a dilapidated rural hospital in post-apartheid South Africa.

 When Laurence Waters arrives at his rural hospital posting, Frank is instantly suspicious.
 Laurence is everything Frank is not - young, optimistic and full of new schemes.
 The two become uneasy friends, while the rest of the staff in the deserted hospital view Laurence with a mixture of awe and mistrust.
 The town beyond the hospital is also coping with new arrivals, and the return of old faces, in a world where the past is demanding restitution from the present.

-About the AuthorDamon Galgut is a South African playwright and novelist, who wrote his first novel aged 17 and has now been shortlisted three times for the Booker Prize.
+About the AuthorDamon Galgut is a South African playwright and novelist, who wrote his first novel aged 17.
+He's been shortlisted three times for the Booker Prize and won in 2021 for his ninth book, The Promise.